fbpx

 How to harvest your urban beehive

 If you are using outdoor hives, they need to be set up in the spring when the weather is starting to warm up and when plants are beginning to blossom.
 The bees will spend all summer gathering flower nectar to make honey, and it can be harvested in the fall once the frames are full.
-Then it’s a simple job to extract the frames, uncap the honeycomb with a knife and to place the frames in an extractor.
-The extractor spins the frame using centrifugal force to remove the liquid honey, which can then be collected, filtered and bottled.
+Then, it’s a simple job to extract the frames, uncap the honeycomb with a knife, and place the frames in an extractor.
+The extractor spins the frame using centrifugal force to remove the liquid honey, which can then be collected, filtered, and bottled.

 1. Buy your bees from an approved dealer so they are healthy and robust when they arrive.
 Your local beekeeping club will have recommendations for responsible suppliers.